Mexico › Puerto Vallarta

 Puerto Vallarta is connected to the US and Canada by numerous non-stop flights; trips take anywhere from 2 hours 25 minutes to 8 hours, depending on the destination.
 Most domestic flights link PV with Guadalajara and Mexico City.

 Within Mexico, first-class long-distance buses are an economical and comfortable alternative to flying – buses to Guadalajara (6 hours) and Mexico City (14 hours) operate hourly.
 PV’s Terminal de Autobuses (bus station) is around 12km north of the Old Town, off the main highway.
-Upon arrival, it’s best to take a taxi to your hotel – these follow a fixed-rate system, with the current rates displayed at the exit, but always confirm the cost before getting in.
+Upon arrival, it’s best to take a taxi to the hotel – these follow a fixed-rate system, with the current rates displayed at the exit, but always confirm the cost before getting in.

 What are the options for PV airport transportation?

 Puerto Vallarta’s airport lies 10km north of the Old Town on the coastal highway (Hwy-200).
 Travelers with luggage should just get a taxi.
 Uber is available in PV, and presuming your mobile phone works in Mexico and has roaming, Uber rates tend to be 50 to 75 percent cheaper than the official airport taxis.
 However, Uber drivers are not allowed to pick-up from the airport (though they can drop off).
-Instead, you’ll have to depart the terminal, walk towards the highway and turn left – Uber cars can stop below the pedestrian bridge here.
+Instead, depart the terminal, walk towards the highway and turn left – Uber cars can stop below the pedestrian bridge here.
 Cheap (less than US$1 in pesos) but crowded buses also run up and down the highway here, but these are only recommended for visitors with little luggage.
 Buses going south are marked “Olas Altas” or “Centro”; for destinations to the north, cross the footbridge and look for buses marked “Punta de Mita”.
-The other side of the footbridge is also where you can pick up local taxis – these will be around 30 percent cheaper than airport taxis but fix the price before getting in.
+The other side of the footbridge is also where to pick up local taxis – these will be around 30 percent cheaper than airport taxis but fix the price before getting in.

 If none of that appeals, splash out on an official airport taxi.
 Pay for these at kiosks outside the terminal – rates are tied to a zone system: US$17 (roughly 380 pesos) for Marina Vallarta; US$18 (400 pesos) for the Old Town/Zona Romántica; US$25 (550 pesos) for Nuevo Vallarta; and US$30 (670 pesos) for Mismaloya and Bucerías.
 All the major car rental firms have desks at the airport.